 Inhabited somewhere around 1400 AD, this belongs to the Inca period.
 According to the Spanish chronicler Pedro de Cesar de Leon, Huchuy Qosqo was built and the favorite place to live for the eighth Inca King Wiracoca (1410–1438), his Royal Family.

 The Name Huchuy Qosqo was adopted in the XX Century.
 Due to its similarity in shape to the great city of Cusco, the original name that appears in the chronicles is Caquia Jaquijahuana.
-The archaeological site of Huchuy Qosqo or Caquia Jaquijahuana was declared a National Heritage on August 19, 2003.
+The archaeological site of Huchuy Qosqo or Caquia Jaquijahuana is part of the National Heritage since August 19, 2003.

 After the Hispanic conquest, Maco Inca, the rebel king, used this citadel in 1533 to move his army Cusco to the Sacred Valley and later retrieve to Vilcabamba.
 After this, the conquistador Gonzalo Pizarro ransacked Huchuy Qosqo and burned the mummies of Viracocha around 1534.